Gycks/KeychainVault/CONTRIBUTING.md

 ## How Can I Contribute?

-- Create a new branch from main
+- Fork this repo
 - Work on your branch
-- Create a pull request to main [See Pull Requests](#Pull Requests)
+- Create a pull request to this repo main branch [See Pull Requests](#Pull Requests)

 ### Reporting Bugs